sugestio/sugestio-php/README.md

 Let's assume our e-commerce application has a control panel for adding new products to the catalog.
 A method <code>createProduct($productInfo)</code> gets its input from a product input form and creates a new record in the Product table of our SQL database.
-Once the database has generated a unique id for this product, we can transmit some metadata to the recommendation service:
+Once the database has generated a unique id for this product, we can submit metadata to the recommendation service:

 	function createProduct($productInfo) {